 - Whether they may have changed their family name to their spouse’s

-- The names of any brothers and sisters by a common parent
+- The names of any common parent’s brothers and sisters

 Discovering the Missing Person’s Interests on Social Media

-In our experience, they may be more willing to share information with us as registered private detectives, because of frequent phishing by strangers which is how they may unfortunately regard you.
+In our experience, they may be more willing to share information with us as registered private detectives, because of the frequent phishing by strangers, which is how they may unfortunately regard you.

 How to Find a Missing Person on Google

-If we find a missing person on social media through family networks, we hand the information to our client for our job is done.
-However this is not the say the other party wants to renew the relationship.
+If we find a missing person on social media through family networks, we hand the information to our client.
+Our job is done.
+However, this is not to say the other party wants to renew the relationship.
 Going missing is not a crime in Australia and people have their right to anonymity.